 What is Allergy?

-When atopic people are exposed to allergens they can develop an immune reaction that leads to allergic inflammation (redness and swelling).
+Atopy is the genetic tendency to develop allergic diseases.
+When atopic people are exposed to allergens they can develop an immune reaction that leads to allergic inflammation.
+This can cause symptoms in the:

 What happens when you have an allergic reaction?

 When a person who is allergic to a particular allergen comes into contact with it, an allergic reaction occurs:

 - When the allergen (such as pollen) enters the body, it triggers an antibody response.

 - The antibodies attach themselves to mast cells.

 - When the pollen comes into contact with the antibodies, the mast cells respond by releasing histamine.

 - When the release of histamine is due to an allergen, the resulting inflammation (redness and sweliing) is irritating and uncomfortable.

 Similar reactions can occur to some chemicals and food additives.
 However if they do not involve the immune system, they are known as adverse reactions, not allergy.

 Which areas of the body may be affected?